 Hair dryer brushes are designed to be used on damp hair, which means you should let your hair dry between 30-50% before you start using the heated brush.
 While you can use them on fully wet hair, it’s not advised for the amount of heat required.

-Some of our favourite hair dryer brushes include InStyler Maven’s Ceramic Hot Air Brush, the Dyson Air Wrap, and Revlon’s One-Step Hair Dryer And Volumizer Hot Air Brush.
+Some of our favorite hair dryer brushes include InStyler Maven’s Ceramic Hot Air Brush, the Dyson Air Wrap, and Revlon’s One-Step Hair Dryer And Volumizer Hot Air Brush.
 Read our full guide for all of the best hair dryer brushes.

-Hair dryer brushes aren’t good for your hair when used all the time, but when used with heat protection spray beforehand they can give excellent results without long term damage.
+Hair dryer brushes aren’t good for your hair when used all the time, but when used with heat protection spray beforehand, they can give excellent results without long-term damage.
 They’re better for your hair than using multiple heat sources one after the other.

 If you use heat protection products and wait for your hair to dry slightly before using, a hair dryer brush won’t cause much damage.
-You should aim to use no more than twice a week to ensure no long term damage to your hair.
+You should aim to use no more than twice a week to ensure no long-term damage to your hair.